The Magnificent Seven-1960

 The over-arching story is irritating.
 The viewer is supposed to believe that the Mexican men are so incompetent that they do not even know how to shoot a gun or how to defend themselves.

-During the middle of the film, the story meanders and the thirst for the inevitable, climactic finale makes the viewer a bit restless.
-Finally, we are treated to the battle between good and bad where much blood is spilled and even a few of the gunslingers are slain.
+In the middle, the story meanders and the thirst for the inevitable, climactic finale makes the viewer restless.
+Finally, we are treated to the battle between good and bad where much blood is spilled and even a few gunslingers are slain.

 Laughable is how the characters die on cue but still look great while dying.
 The finale is marginally satisfying but predictable in its outcome.

-Made during a time when the Western was a popular genre and a box office success, decades later the film feels dated and rather unnecessary.
+Made when the Western was a popular genre and a box office success, decades later the film feels dated and unnecessary.

 Featuring big stars of the day this is not surprising and better genre films with more grit were soon to be on the way, think The Wild Bunch (1967), and are superior to The Magnificent Seven (1960).